apache/cordova-docs/STYLESHEET.md

 * Prefer "emulator" over "simulator"; clarify when interfaces refer to them differently.

+* Use "app" for mobile apps, and "application" for desktop.
+E.g., you may use the Xcode application to help you write an iOS Cordova app.
+  Consider "app" a valid word rather than a contraction, so use "apps" rather than "app's" as plural.

+* Likewise, "repo" is OK to substitute for "repository"

 * Prefer generic "SDK" over "IDE", or "SDK tools" when referring to dedicated GUI coding environments such as Eclipse.
 (OK to refer to specific tools as IDEs if that's how they self-identify.)